-2) During the definition phase the client team and design team develop a contract based on client needs and Web team capabilities.
+- In the Definition phase, the client and the Web design team develop a contract based on client needs and Web team capabilities.

-4) With approval of the design, the team can proceed to carry out the plan in the Development phase.
+- With approval of the design, the team can proceed to carry out the plan in the Development phase

-5) The team delivers the finished product to the client in the Delivery phase.
+- The team delivers the finished product to the client in the Delivery phase